 With the widespread of COVID-19, many IT professionals have come to realize weaknesses in their digital strategies.
 Many of them happen because they are still residing their data on legacy systems.

-A legacy system is software and infrastructure that is built on outdated technology.
+A legacy system is a software and infrastructure that is built on outdated technology.
 This type of system can cause errors but many organizations are still relying on them.
-The common reason is the legacy system has become so deeply integrated into the procedures and structure of the organization that it’s too complicated to upgrade to a newer technology.
-Other reasons are it’s too expensive, or newer technologies are unfamiliar, or the organization doesn’t have the expertise to dig into this matter.
+The common reason is the legacy system has become so deeply integrated into the procedures and structure of the organization that it’s too complicated to upgrade to newer technology.
+Other reasons are it’s too expensive, newer technologies are unfamiliar, or the organization doesn’t have the expertise to dig into this matter.

 However, as companies are increasingly adopting technology in their business and operational activities to stay competitive, those obstacles shouldn’t scare you from thinking of adopting the latest technologies.
 In this article, we’ll share with you common problems with legacy systems that you should be wary of so that you can determine if digital transformation is worthwhile for your business.